selemis/selectrix/README.md

 Create a separate Java project for your plugin.

-#### Step 2: Add FileSelector as a Dependency
+#### Step 2: Add Selectrix as a Dependency

 You need access to the `FileAction` and `ActionLogger` interfaces.
 Either:
-- Add the FileSelector project as a dependency
+- Add the Selectrix project as a dependency
 - Copy both `FileAction.java` and `ActionLogger.java` interfaces to your plugin project

 #### Step 3: Implement the FileAction Interface